tarzahedi/classification-performance-metrics/README.md

 - **Recall** matters when missing positives is dangerous (e.g., failing to detect a disease).
 - **F1-score** balances precision and recall when both false positives and false negatives are important.

+It's important to understand the difference between different metrics and know how to interpret them.

 ## Installation